vertigoala/ala-cas-5/README.md

 The `etc` directory contains the configuration files and directories that need to be copied to `/etc/cas/config`.

-By default, CAS will load properties from `/etc/cas/config` but can be changed in `src/main/resources/bootstrap.properties`.
+By default, CAS will load properties from `/etc/cas/config` but can be changed by specifying `-Dcas.standalone.config=/data/cas/config` or by adding in `src/main/resources/bootstrap.properties`.

 `application.yml` **will** require some customisation: